zaboople/essay/Software/OOP.md

 This `checkInit()` method could be used by the "public" methods to verify initialization parameters and so forth.
 At this point, I'm no longer thinking "private" in terms of "private to this file" but "private to this *class*", both for variables and functions/methods.
 Yes, I've also switched the keyword `struct` to `class`, just to keep up with the cool kids.
 In a language like Java programmers usually keep classes and files 1-to-1, but they don't necessarily have to.

 Thus we've achieved the essence of OOP.
-Additional features like constructors, method overloading and inheritance are  worth learning about and using, but less important.
+Additional features like constructors, method overloading and inheritance are  worth learning about and using, but slightly less important.
 If you think of OOP in terms of scope control, things get a lot more straightforward and practical.
 Of course some things need wide-open scope and there's no point in trying to restrict them; OOP is just a way to limit scope to what is necessary when possible, providing guarantees that make it easier for the reader to think about context.
 The goal, then, is not to erect pointlessly dogmatic and bureaucratic barriers; that only happens when advocates don't understand *why* their favorite thing is a useful thing.

 ## Bonus Rant About Bad OOOP